 Employees on an international assignment to Japan will be subject to comprehensive tax rules, social security registration obligations and employment visa requirements.
-Grant Thornton Japan’s Global Mobility Services team helps international assignees and their employers to navigate Japanese tax, social security, and employment visa matters.
+Grant Thornton Japan’s Global Mobility Services team helps international assignees and their employers to deal with Japanese tax, social security, and employment visa matters.

-In particular, Grant Thornton Japan, can help international assignees and their employers to identify Japanese tax planning opportunities, review tax equalization policies; as well as provide compliance services for Japanese tax filing requirements.
+In particular, Grant Thornton Japan, can help international assignees and their employers to identify Japanese tax planning opportunities, review tax equalisation policies; as well as providing compliance services regarding Japanese tax filing requirements.

 Click on each of the areas below to expand for more information: